pugofer/pug/TESTING.md

 All commands below should be run from the **project root directory**.

 1.  **Create Virtual Environment:**
-    Create a virtual environment named `.venv` in the project root, specifically using Python 3.12:
+    Create a virtual environment named `.pug-test` in the project root, specifically using Python 3.12:
     ```bash
-    uv venv .venv --python 3.12
+    uv venv .pug-test --python 3.12
     ```

 2.  **Activate Virtual Environment:**
     *   **Linux/macOS (bash/zsh):**
         ```bash
-        source .venv/bin/activate
+        source .pug-test/bin/activate
         ```
     *   **Windows (Command Prompt):**
         ```cmd
-        .venv\Scripts\activate
+        .pug-test\Scripts\activate
         ```
     *   **Windows (PowerShell):**
         ```powershell
-        .venv\Scripts\Activate.ps1
+        .pug-test\Scripts\Activate.ps1
         ```
-    Your shell prompt should change to indicate that the virtual environment is active (e.g., `(.venv) user@host:...$`).
+    Your shell prompt should change to indicate that the virtual environment is active (e.g., `(.pug-test) user@host:...$`).

 3.  **Install Test Dependencies:**
     With the virtual environment active, install the required test dependencies from `requirements-test.txt`: